Cleo-Crevoiserat/Master_project/README.md

 - C++ compiler (e.g., `g++`, `clang++`)

 ---
+# How to use it

- 🧪 Usage – Case 1: Forall–Exist Verification
+ 🧪Case 1: Forall–Exist Verification

 In the `main()`:
 1. Set `prob = 0`